Diverticulitis and Diverticulosis: Diagnosis and Treatment

-This herb possesses the ability to reduce inflammation and alleviate the symptoms of diverticulitis and diverticulosis.
+This herb may help reduce inflammation and relieve the symptoms of diverticulitis and diverticulosis.
 It can be ingested as a tea.

 This plant contains many beneficial properties for treating digestive and intestinal problems.
-Mint tea after a meal can help relieve bloating in the abdomen, stomach pain, and nausea.
+Mint tea after a meal may help relieve bloating in the abdomen, stomach pain, and nausea.

 We recommend drinking up to three cups a day.

-This aromatic plant has the ability to reduce infections in the colon.
-In addition to using on your foods (it’s one of the most used spices in gastronomy), some people drink it as a tea.
+This aromatic plant may help reduce infections in the colon.
+In addition to using it on your foods (it’s one of the most-used spices in gastronomy), some people drink it as a tea.

 A great source of fiber which goes to show that not just seeds contain this nutrient.
-It also provides analgesic, antispasmodic, and anti-inflammatory properties.
+It also has analgesic, antispasmodic, and anti-inflammatory properties.

-It’s an excellent remedy for people with problems like diverticulitis.
-Use it to flavor salads, soups, creams or sauces.
+It may be an excellent remedy for people with problems like diverticulitis.
+Use it to add flavor to salads, soups, creams, or sauces.

-It reduces swelling in the intestine caused by diverticulitis.
+It may help reduce swelling in the intestine caused by diverticulitis.